FAQs About Florida Probate Law

 A will, sometimes referred to as the Last Will and Testament, is a writing, signed by the decedent and witnesses, which meets formal requirements set forth by Florida probate law.
 A last will and testament usually designates a personal representative to administer the probate estate and names beneficiaries to receive Florida probate assets.
 A will can also do other things, including establishing a testamentary trust and designating a trustee.

-5. WHAT HAPPENS TO FLORIDA PROBATE ASSETS IF THERE IS NO LAST WILL AND TESTAMENT?
+5. WHAT HAPPENS TO FLORIDA PROBATE ASSETS IF THERE IS NO WILL AND TESTAMENT?

-1. If there is a surviving spouse and one or more lineal descendants (with the lineal descendants all being the lineal descendants of the surviving spouse as well as the decedent), the surviving spouse receives the first $60,000 of the Florida probate estate plus one-half of the rest of the Florida probate estate, and the lineal descendants share the remaining half of the Florida probate estate.
+1. If there is a surviving spouse and one or more lineal descendants (with the lineal descendants all being the lineal descendants of the surviving spouse as well as the decedent), the surviving spouse receives the entire Florida probate estate.

-2. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the Florida probate assets and the lineal descendants share the remaining half of the Florida probate estate.
+4. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the Florida probate assets and the lineal descendants share the remaining half of the Florida probate estate.

 • No Surviving Spouse, But Lineal Descendants.
 If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the probate estate, which is initially broken into shares at the children's level, with a deceased child's share going to the descendants of that deceased child.